willsalazar5221/YSO_Python_Pipeline/recipes/2_data_format_pipeline.md

 	   av_range=[0.,50.], cpd=4.)
 ```

 <b>IMPORTANT</b>: Change the string name in the variable `data` to the name of the text file you outputted above.
 For the `distance_range`, put in the distance range for your region.
-Note that `cpd` will be a number you must remember for the next recipe.
+Note that `cpd` will be a number you must choose and remember for the next recipe.

-For the Gaia run, we modify the following two line, where the rest are unchanged:
+For the Gaia run of the same region, we modify the following two line, where the rest are unchanged:

 >>>

 ```
 #We introduce Gaia data now
-filters = ['GP', 'GB', '2J', '2H', '2K', 'I1', 'I2', 'I3', 'I4', 'M1']
+filters = ['GBP', 'GRP', '2J', '2H', '2K', 'I1', 'I2', 'I3', 'I4', 'M1']
 apertures = [3., 3., 3., 3., 3., 3., 3., 3., 3.
 7.] * u.arcsec
 ```